flinbein/stateful-rpc/contract.md

 type ClientMessageCreate = [
   channelId: number|string,
   action: CLIENT_ACTION.CREATE, // 2
-  newChannelId: number, // room will respond with this key
+  newChannelId: number, // server will respond with this key
   path: string[], // path to remote constructor
   arguments: any[] // call constructor with these arguments
 ]